ChrisWhealy/wasm_sha256/README.md

 ***IMPORTANT***<br>
 You cannot specify shortcuts such `.` as the value of the `<guest_dir>`, nor `~` as the value of the `<host_dir>`.
+Such shortcuts are only replaced by the shell, not `wasmer`.

 Since `<guest_dir>` identifies the name of the WebAssembly module's virtual root directory, you would typically identify this as `/`.